-ana Tū: whānau ora type 2 diabetes programme READY NOW Healthier Lives Mana Tū is a programme to help people with diabetes (and other long-term conditions) manage their own health.
-It is a case- management model where whānau determine their own goals and are supported to achieve these by Kaimanaaki (case managers) who work with services that address the wider determinants of health (e.g. housing, social care).
-The Kaimanaaki also work closely with General Practice (GP) teams, ensuring clinical feedback.
-In turn, they are supported by a central hub which offers both peer support and a collective team approach to ongoing quality improvement.
-Principal Investigator Associate Professor Matire Harwood Ngāpuhi, Ngāti Rangi, Te Mahurehure, Ngāti Hine University of Auckland Research partner National Hauora Coalition Mana Tu is a whanau-led, solution-focused and strengths-based programme.
-Kaimanaaki begin their work with whānau through whakawhanaungatanga to build rapport before introducing goal- setting and plans to help achieve those goals.
-In a randomised controlled trial of 400 participants across ten GP clinics, Mana Tū was found to improve diabetes markers for most participants.
-It also improved the way people felt about engaging with the healthcare system, with 80% of whānau saying they experienced less discrimination after participating in Mana Tū.
-Co-funding Ministry of Health Health Research Council More information: https://healthierlives.co.nz/research/mana-tu/
+1ana Tū: whānau ora type 2 diabetes programme diabetes (and other ānau determine e these by services that address ag, social care).
+The actice (GP) teams, ported by a central The Mana Tū programme helps people with diabetes (and other chronic conditions) manage their health.
+Whānau determine their own goals and are supported to achieve these by Kaimanaaki (case managers) who work with services that address the wider determinants of health (e.g. housing, social care).
+The Kaimanaaki also work closely with General Practice (GP) teams, ensuring clinical input.
+In turn, they are supported by a central hub offering peer support and ongoing quality improvement.
+In a randomised controlled trial of 400 participants across ten GP clinics, Mana Tū was found to increase participants' consumption of fruit and vegetables and their level of physical activity as well as improving most participants' diabetes markers.
+It also improved the way people felt about engaging with the healthcare system; participants' sense of cultural safety and readiness to engage with health and social services rose by 84%.
+National Hauora Coalition Co-funding Ministry of Health Health Research Council More information: https://healthierlives.co.nz/research/mana-tu/